SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-10-republicans-vs-herd-immunity.md

 Everything depends on the parameter $R_0$, the basic reproduction number of the disease: the number of new infections caused by each infected person in conditions of perfect mixing.
 Let $S$ be the fraction of the population who are susceptible.
-At the critical point where herd immunity sets in,
+At the critical point where herd immunity sets in, each case generates less than enough new cases to replace it:

 $$
 R_0 \cdot S \leq 1